Microsoft: Headquarters

 The corporate headquarters, informally known as the Microsoft Redmond campus, is located at One Microsoft Way in Redmond, Washington.
 Microsoft initially moved onto the grounds of the campus on February 26, 1986, weeks before the company went public on March 13.
 The headquarters has since experienced multiple expansions since its establishment.
 It is estimated to encompass over 8 million ft2 (750,000 m2) of office space and 30,000–40,000 employees.
 Additional offices are located in Bellevue and Issaquah, Washington (90,000 employees worldwide).
 The company is planning to upgrade its Mountain View, California, campus on a grand scale.
 The company has occupied this campus since 1981.
 In 2016, the company bought the 32 acre campus, with plans to renovate and expand it by 25%.
 Microsoft operates an East Coast headquarters in Charlotte, North Carolina.

+In April 2024, it was announced that Microsoft would be opening a state-of-the-art artificial intelligence 'hub' around Paddington in London, England.
+It was announced that the division would be led by Jordan Hoffman, who previously worked for Deepmind and Inflection.

 Flagship stores

 On October 26, 2015, the company opened its retail location on Fifth Avenue in New York City.
 The location features a five-story glass storefront and is 22,270 square feet.
 As per company executives, Microsoft had been on the lookout for a flagship location since 2009.
 The company's retail locations are part of a greater strategy to help build a connection with its consumers.
 The opening of the store coincided with the launch of the Surface Book and Surface Pro 4.
 On November 12, 2015, Microsoft opened a second flagship store, located in Sydney's Pitt Street Mall.